 The Registrar of Community Housing is a statutory appointment under section 10 of the Community Housing Provider (Adoption of National Law) Act 2012 (NSW).

-The Registrar reports directly to the Minister for Family and Community Services (FACS) and registers community housing providers independently of FACS.
-While this reporting structure guarantees the Registrar’s independence, the Registrar of Community Housing's office operates as a business unit of FACS and receives support in the areas of accounting, information technology and legal services.
+The Registrar reports directly to the Minister for Communities and Justice (DCJ) and registers community housing providers independently of DCJ.
+While this reporting structure guarantees the Registrar’s independence, the Registrar of Community Housing's office operates as a business unit of DCJ and receives support in the areas of accounting, information technology and legal services.